agh-static-x/Maven-Plugin/README.md

 # Plugin
 ## Execution
 Add opentelemetry-javaagent-all.jar with StaticInstrumenter class and patch to your project main folder.
+This version of the project support newer releases of OpenTelemetry javaagent.
+You can find version used by use in main folder (opentelemetry-static-javaagent-all.jar)

 Run `mvn package` in Maven Plugin project and install it to your local repository with comment: